franos-cm/dilithium-comparison/README.md

 ## ⚠️ A note on correctness

-**Originally, both designs had bugs which either produce incorrect output values, or limited their usability in real-world scenarios.**
+**Originally, both designs had bugs which either produced incorrect output values, or limited their usability in real-world scenarios.**

 Notably, in the case of the design in [2], a small but critical bug related to the NTT module was discovered and detailed in the work presented in [5].
 Although relatively easy to fix, the time-constrained nature of this project means that **this bug has (so far) been left unchanged**, since it is not expected to impact either latency or resource usage significantly.
 It does, however, affect the correctness of both signature generation and verification.

-Moreover, another bug was found in the design in [2], concerning an out-of-bounds memory access when simulating signature verifications specifically using the security level III parameters.
+Moreover, another bug was found in the design in [2], concerning an out-of-bounds memory access when simulating signature verifications, specifically using the security level 3 parameters.
 The memory accesses were changed so as to allow the simulation to complete.
 However, it is possible that this quick fix has not corrected the underlying bug.

 The remaining bugs found, in both the designs, were mostly concerning the handshake protocol used.
 These were duly fixed, as briefly mentioned in Section 2.2.